craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Implementation.md

 ### Accessibility
 - All new UI elements (edit icons, dialogs, alerts) are accessible via keyboard and have ARIA labels/tooltips for screen readers.

+*This section provides step-by-step instructions for using notes and alerts features.*

 ---

 ## Changelog
-- **2025-06-XX:** Added real-time notes editing in React and Django, on-screen and email alerts, tooltips, and accessibility improvements.
+- **2025-08-14:** Added real-time notes editing in React and Django, on-screen and email alerts, tooltips, and accessibility improvements.

 ---

+Contact: craig.weinstein@email.com

 *Prepared for executive and audit review.
 For questions or further details, contact the project security lead.*